-One of the many great things about watching Premier League soccer — indeed, all of English soccer — is their traditional handling of the season’s last day.
+The last day of the Premier League season — indeed, all of English soccer — is one of the things that makes watching the game so much fun.

 I’m sure the last day is interesting in all leagues and sports, but in England they have a cool way of doing it, plus there is more at stake than usual.
 The bottom line is that the entire league plays on that last day, at exactly the same time.